Wadi Rum, Jordan

 Jeep Safaris

-You won’t find anything cooler than a Jeep safari to see the sights of Wadi Rum.
-You get a guided tour that takes you way out into the wild stopping by famous spots like:
+You won’t find anything more extraordinary than a Jeep safari to see the sights of Wadi Rum.
+You get a guided tour that takes you way out into the wild, stopping by famous spots like:

 • Burrah Canyon: This stunning canyon makes a great spot for snapping photos and trekking.